EOSIO/taurus-cdt/docs/09_tutorials/01_binary-extension.md

 }
 ```

-And their corresponding sections in the `.abi` files:
+Find below their corresponding sections in the `.abi` files:

 **binary_extension_contract.abi**